GyroSuperintelligence/CGM/docs/Notes/Analysis_CGM_Units.md

 - **Reality is fundamentally observational** rather than mechanical
 - **Physical laws emerge from coherence requirements** rather than external imposition
-- **Constants are geometric necessities** rather than arbitrary parameters
+- **Dimensionless constants are geometric necessities** rather than arbitrary parameters, while dimensional constants set the absolute scale of our universe within the geometric structure.
 - **Consciousness and physics share the same foundation** through recursive self-reference

 The geometric invariant Q_G = 4π may represent the deepest principle underlying existence - the complete solid angle through which reality observes itself into being.
 In showing that Quantum Gravity IS observation itself, CGM opens new possibilities for understanding the ultimate nature of physical reality.